jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/parsers/parse_local_file.md

 ## Parse a document stored on the server

-Use this API to parse a file located on the OpenSearchServer's server.
+Use this API to parse a file located on the server hosting your OpenSearchServer instance.

 **Requirement:** OpenSearchServer v1.5.9